 These cranberry flapjacks are soft, chewy, and packed full of sweet, juicy cranberries.
 They're simple to make with just 5 ingredients and are perfect for any occasion!

 If you've been searching for the perfect cranberry flapjack recipe, I'm here to save the day!
-These flapjacks are chewy, syrupy and packed full of dried cranberries.
-They're a delicious twist on a classic British dessert and the whole family are sure to love them.
+These British flapjacks are chewy, syrupy and packed full of dried cranberries.
+They're a delicious twist on a classic dessert and the whole family will love them!

 With only 5 simple ingredients, you can whip these up from scratch in less than an hour.
 They're perfect for an easy on-the-go breakfast treat, a lunchbox dessert or even to take along to bake sales and parties.
 This recipe serves up to 16 slices so they're also great for feeding a crowd.

 For any beginner bakers reading this post, you can find detailed ingredient notes and step-by-step images below.
+I've also got a Flapjacks 101 post if you'd like to do a deep dive!
 If you prefer the short and condensed version, feel free to skip ahead to the recipe card at the end of the post.
 Enjoy!

 Ingredients